rust-lang/wg-async/src/vision/status_quo/barbara_tries_unix_socket.md

-# 😱 Status quo stories: Template
+# 😱 Status quo stories: Barbara tries Unix socket

 *This is a template for adding new "status quo" stories.
 To propose a new status quo PR, do the following:*